Skip to main content

 /// In this prepare block, we have to load a value from storage

-/// in addition to saving it, so we also need the `LoadValue` authorization entitlement
+/// in addition to saving it, so we also need the `LoadValue` entitlement

 prepare(acct: auth(LoadValue, SaveValue) &Account) {